mvolkmann/blog/src/nushell.md

 ### Types With Units

-TODO: Continue reviewing from here.

 Duration values with different units can be added.
 For example, `2hr + 57min + 11sec` (my best marathon time).

 Values of the `filesize` type with different units can be added.
 For example, `2mb + 57kb + 11b`.

-Combining values of different types results in a coercion error.
+When values of different types are combined in a coercion error occurs.
-For example, `3hr + 2mb` gives this kind of error and clearly identifies that the first value is a `duration` and the 2nd is a `filesize`.
+For example, `3hr + 2mb` gives this error and clearly identifies that the first value is a `duration` and the 2nd is a `filesize`.

 ### Lists

-The literal syntax for creating a `list` is to include expressions in square brackets only separated by spaces or commas (for readability).
+The literal syntax for creating a `list` is to include expressions in square brackets separated by spaces or commas (for readability).
 For example, `["foo" "bar" "baz"]` or `["foo", "bar", "baz"]`.

 To iterate over the elements in a list, use the `each` command.